-Regularly having your HVAC system cleaned and tuned up can boost its performance and help lower your energy costs because an HVAC system that’s well-maintained can use much less energy than one that is not.
+Regularly having your HVAC system cleaned and tuned up can boost its performance and help lower your energy costs because a well-maintained HVAC system can use much less energy than one that is not.
 But what else can you do?
 Here are more simple steps you can perform to revamp your La Puente home’s energy efficiency.

 - Seal any leaks around your windows and doors.
 Apply caulk or weatherstripping in the spots you notice leaks.

 - Insulate your walls and attic.
 You likely equate insulation with keeping your house warm throughout the winter, but it also helps in the summer.
 When it’s hot outside, heat is continually seeking cooler places—like your home.
 Make sure you have sufficient insulation to keep the heat from flowing through your attic and walls and decrease your home comfort.

 - Have your ducts cleaned?
 Clean ducts make it easier for air to flow through your home, which makes your air conditioner’s job simpler.

 - While you’re at it, ensure your ducts are properly sealed to stop air leaks and insulate them if needed.
 If they are leaking, that means you are losing valuably heated or cooled air.
 Properly sealing and insulating ducts is even more critical if they are placed in the attic, a vented crawlspace, or any other unconditioned area.

 - Set your thermostat as high as comfortably possible in the summer.
 To help possibly keep your cooling bill lower, keep the difference between the indoor and outdoor temperatures as small as possible.
 According to the Department of Energy, you can save nearly 10% a year on heating and cooling by simply turning your thermostat back 7° to 10°F from its usual setting for 8 hours a day.
 If you turn on a ceiling fan in conjunction with your air conditioner, you can raise your thermostat setting by about 4°F without negatively disturbing your comfort.